umddb/datascience-fall14/lab9/README.md

 The code afterwards simply finds the average age.

 ### Assignment Part 2

+Add both your commands/code and the output (truncated if it is too much) into the `submission.txt` file.

 1. Understand and print the output of the `graph.triangleCount` function.
 The output should look like: "Bob participates in 2 triangles." (with one line per user).